-Tim, Nick, Jacob, Sean and Dr. Jane Huang were invited to present at the New England Urban & Regional Information Systems Association (NEURISA) Annual Conference on Oct 16th, 2017.
-Their presentation, titled “Studying Environmental & Public Health in the Fitchburg Area Using GIS”, gave the audience an overview of the research projects they conducted in summer 2017.
+Tim, Nick, Jacob, Sean and Dr. Jane Huang were invited to present at the New England Urban and Regional Information Systems Association (NEURISA) Annual Conference on Oct 16th, 2017.
+Their presentation, titled “Studying Environmental and Public Health in the Fitchburg Area Using GIS”, gave the audience an overview of the research projects they conducted in summer 2017.

 Jake Glick, Timothy McLaughlin, Sean Beverly, and Tallie Foster Working on Inventorying the Industrial and Commercial Properties in Fitchburg.

 As a continuation of the Reimagine North of Main Neighborhood Revitalization Project, Jake, Tim, Sean, and Tallie helped the city inventory the industrial and commercial properties in Fitchburg.
 The inventory was performed through internet search, phone interview, and field survey.
 Once the inventory is completed, the properties will be mapped and analyzed in a GIS.
 The results will help the city understand the usages of the industrial and commercial properties and develop revitalization plans.